 manage GIS layers,

 toggle visibilities of objects (points, lines, polygons).
 This will make all objects of that type visible.
-See the 'Basic Operations' section of this article for how to toggle the visibility of individual objects.
+See the 'Basic Operations' section of this page for how to toggle the visibility of individual objects.

 change to 3D view.

 open a ‘what is here?’ pop-up menu by clicking anywhere on the map.